-Your parent, Eva, is an office worker and works regular hours each day.
-She wants childcare for the same days and times each week.
+Your parent is an office worker and works regular hours each day.
+They want childcare for the same days and times each week.

 The hours of care each week are regular and unlikely to change much.
 For these contracts, we invoice for the care in the upcoming month based on the number of days in that month, so the invoices vary a little each month.

 You know when children will be in your setting, so you can plan your ratios and activities accordingly.

 You can plan your holidays as a setting, and these can be charged to parents, or taken as unpaid holiday.